 International students at Midwestern are expected to be aware of and in compliance with all federal regulations applicable to them.
 Midwestern does not admit students who are currently out of status with the U.S. Citizenship and Immigration Services.

 Lost and Found

 The campus "Lost and Found" service is maintained in the Security Office.
-Found items should be taken there as well as inquiries for lost items.
+Items found on campus should be taken to this office, and inquiries regarding lost items should be made there as well.

 Parking